 SCAR currently has over 30 groups addressing various aspects of Antarctic research.
 In this section of the website you will find more information on these groups, their goals and how to get involved with their efforts.

 - Scientific Research Programmes (SRPs) are established by the three permanent Science Groups to focus efforts on high priority topical areas.
 They are large, overarching programmes in scope, are often multi-disciplinary and have a lifetime of around eight years.
-The current suite of SRPs will end in 2020.
+The current suite of SRPs will continue until 2028.

 - Programme Planning Groups (PPGs) are the means by which Scientific Research Programmes (SRPs) are developed and proposed through wide consultation with the community.
-The current PPGs are planning the next suite of programmes to be established in 2020.
+The current PPGs are planning additional programmes to be added to the current suite.

 - Expert Groups (EGs) and Action Groups (AGs) are established by the permanent Science Groups, either individually or jointly, to address specific topics of interest to SCAR.
 Researchers propose new groups when they identify areas where current research is lacking or more coordination is needed.
 Groups report to their parent Science Group and membership is open to any interested researcher from a SCAR member country or union: